 Alas! there remain still in the question, as a whole, some very grave difficulties, which relate both to the character of the work and to that historical church which, in practice, serves her as a foundation, and which gives the measure of the truth which they there profess as their testimony.

 I recognize, my brethren, your sincere desire to maintain fundamental truths against fatal errors, and I appreciate it, I believe, sincerely.
-But the unity of the Church&#8212;true bond of the saints&#8212;being laid aside, as well as the liberty of the Spirit, who, centre of this unity, is found there alone, it is necessary to arrive at an agreement by the aid of mutual concessions, which reduce the testimony to the lowest round of the ladder, and which thus grieve lie Holy Ghost who renders this testimony.
+But the unity of the Church -- true bond of the saints -- being laid aside, as well as the liberty of the Spirit, who, centre of this unity, is found there alone, it is necessary to arrive at an agreement by the aid of mutual concessions, which reduce the testimony to the lowest round of the ladder, and which thus grieve the Holy Ghost who renders this testimony.

 This truth, mutilated by reciprocal concessions, becomes the measure of the faith of the body which unites upon that foundation.
 If, after having signed a confession of faith of this kind, in order to accommodate myself to other persons who do not believe what God has given me to believe, in order to walk by that means with them; and, because they will not admit of more than that, I insist upon the truth with which God has entrusted to me, I fail in my tacit engagement, since we are together on that ground.
 Such an engagement grieves the Spirit of God.
 In order to walk with man I should have renounced the testimony of truth.
 I should have failed towards God, precisely in what He has entrusted me with.
 God acts in the Church through the testimony of His truth.
 He uses instruments, and trusts them with this truth.
-In the accomplishment of their task they ought to act with charity, with wisdom, giving milk to the children, meat to full grown men, and, in general, laying on the conscience of the Church the truths through which God acts upon her *i* in a word, distributing the nourishment in due season.
-But if I form an agreement with those who will have only milk, so as that this should become the common ground, the term, the condition of communion, I deprive myself of liberty&#8212;of a liberty which, before God, is my duty.
+In the accomplishment of their task they ought to act with charity, with wisdom, giving milk to the children, meat to full grown men, and, in general, laying on the conscience of the Church the truths through which God acts upon her; in a word, distributing the nourishment in due season.
+But if I form an agreement with those who will have only milk, so as that this should become the common ground, the term, the condition of communion, I deprive myself of liberty -- of a liberty which, before God, is my duty.
 It is an agreement; it is not union.

-This is what is clearly seen in the constitution of the Evangelical Church of Geneva.
-She does not seek that which is according to the word while bearing with the weak ones;
+This is what is clearly seen in the constitution of the Evangelical Church of Geneva She does not seek that which is according to the word while bearing with the weak ones;

 {112}

 but, recognizing that there are diversities of views (and whoever knows Geneva could name them), she does her best to conciliate them.
 Take worship; take discipline.
 Those who, certainly, had made the most progress are the only ones who make concessions.
-The preachers (art.
-20) keep their monthly (Lord&#8217;s) supper, while another class of Christians deprive themselves of theirs on that day.
+The preachers (article 20) keep their monthly (Lord's) supper, while another class of Christians deprive themselves of theirs on that day.
 Some preachers, transformed into elders, preserve the arbitrary right of discipline; others abandon discipline.
 That is to say, in order to agree, principles are given up, and they arrange a system on the lowest ground possible.
 This even takes place in things more grave.